How Do We Incorporate STEAM into Our Adventures?

 Instructors at The Story School use their backgrounds in education, science and the arts to create immersive experiences that weave STEAM learning invisibly into their adventures.
 In many cases, leaders also incorporate the arts into their encounters to create STEAM-based adventures and learn more about history, visual arts and even psychology.

 Story School adventures run the gamut from learning chemistry by cooking potions and antidotes, learning physics by building catapults, learning architecture by designing treehouse hideouts, and even learning engineering by researching how to build a giant rabbit robot.

 Heroes become well-rounded thinkers and creators as they learn about historic technology in adventures set in the Old West, or about other cultures as they delve into the myths and legends that may help them defeat an enemy, or even about developmental psychology as they analyze the motives of villains in their stories.

 Lead Instructor Paul Spanagel describes all the teachers at The Story School as enthusiastic about learning itself, and relates that they often change direction mid-adventure based on the interests of their group of students.
 That might entail researching a new angle “on the fly,” but “modeling the process of learning is cool, and it shows we’re learners too!”

 Instructor Katie Morris provides her youngest students a gallery of visual suggestions to spark their creativity, then follows their lead when planning her classes.
 “They may be interested in trees, and (we talk about how) they can use them later to build a house.
 Then they’ll draw it or create structures at their homes with pillows.”

-Whether participants enroll in Historical Weapons, Fencing, Points & Powers, Little Knights, Dungeons & Dragons or Wizards & Warriors camp, they are guaranteed to enjoy an exciting, immersive adventure, and certain to learn a tremendous amount about STEM and STEAM in the process.
+Whether participants pursue historical weapons, fencing, Dungeons & Dragons or camp, they are guaranteed to enjoy an exciting, immersive adventure, and certain to learn a tremendous amount about STEM and STEAM in the process.